-CONSIDER LEAVING ABOVE IN....
+CONSIDER LEAVING ABOVE IN.....

-PERSON: Includes a firm, association, organization, partnership, trust, company or corporation, individual, or other legal entity.
+May need to leave - NB to follow-up 11/28- may remove per NB 12/10 PERSON: Includes a firm, association, organization, partnership, trust, company or corporation, individual, or other legal entity.

 PRIME AGRICULTURAL LAND: Land used for the purposed of agriculture that contains prime agricultural soils of the first, second or third class.